Our Overlanding Rig

 Carioca

-Our home on wheels is a custom-made, self-contained, off-grid, 4-season ready habitat box mounted on a modified off-road, 4-wheel-drive Kenworth K370 truck chassis.
+Our home on wheels is a custom-built, fully self-contained, off-grid, four-season habitat box mounted on a modified off-road, four-wheel-drive Kenworth K370 truck chassis.

-It is named after the Tupi-Guaraní term “Carioca”.
-Tupi-Guaraní, one of the main indigenous groups that lived on the coast and the plateau of pre-Columbian Brazil.
+We named it Carioca, after a word rooted in Tupi-Guaraní — the language of one of the main Indigenous peoples who lived along the coast and across the plateau of pre-Columbian Brazil.

-The wavy pattern on the habitat box skirt represents the Portuguese stonework of Copacabana Beach sidewalk in our home city of Rio de Janeiro in Brazil.
+The wavy pattern along the habitat box skirt is a tribute to home: the black-and-white Portuguese stonework of the Copacabana Beach promenade in Rio.

 Curupira

-Our motorcycle is named after the mythological creature “Curupira” or kuru’pir in Tupi-Guaraní, which means “covered in blisters.”
+Our motorcycle is named Curupira; kuru’pir in Tupi-Guaraní, meaning “covered in blisters.”

 How to Subscribe